oflores2313/final-countdown/README.md

 ## Getting Started

-In order to be able to run this, you will need to open the students-api project and run `npm install` followed by `npm start` .
+In order to be able to run this, you will need to open the final-api project and run `npm install` followed by `npm start` .
 That will open the project on `http://localhost:3001/`

-Once that is running, you can run `npm install` followed by `npm start` on this project (students)
+Once that is running, you can run `npm install` followed by `npm start` on this project (final)

 ## About the project